ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 After conducting quality checks, multiple pre-processing steps can be conducted to mitigate some of the quality problems that arose during the experimental setup.
 This assists in better alignment of the reads to the genome.
 These steps include:
-• Filtering: You can filter reads based on their quality.
+* **Filtering**: You can filter reads based on their quality.
 Average read quality is calculated and if it falls below the user-defined threshold that read is dropped from further analysis.
 In case of Paired End reads, if the mean quality of either of the reads drops below the given threshold, the read pair is dropped from further analysis.

-• Trimming: Instead of dropping entire reads or read pairs from further analysis, you can trim low quality bases from a given read.
+* **Trimming**: Instead of dropping entire reads or read pairs from further analysis, you can trim low quality bases from a given read.
 There are several ways to trim a read.
 Some common techniques include trimming reads from either 3’ or 5’ end or using a sliding window approach where you can define a length of a search window and examine the mean quality of bases in that window.

 If the mean quality is above the given threshold, the window slides further to examine the next set of bases.

 Sliding the window from the 5′ end keeps the beginning of the read until the quality falls below the defined threshold, while sliding from the 3′ end cuts until it reaches a window with good enough quality.
 The window size is an essential parameter that needs to be tuned; very small window size may lead to a stringent check and lead to loss of reads.

-• Removal of Adapters: Adapters are short, known sequences of oligonucleotides that are used to extract or fish out DNA sequences of interest.
+* **Removal of Adapters**: Adapters are short, known sequences of oligonucleotides that are used to extract or fish out DNA sequences of interest.
 Other tags such as primers and multiplexing identifiers may also be attached to the reads.
 These need to be removed prior to further analysis.
 However, removal of adapter content can present several hurdles.

 Like any other part of the read, these tags can undergo sequencing errors like mismatches, indels and ambiguous bases.
 When sequencing small-RNAs, reads can run into a ‘read-through’ situation where the reads extend into the adapter and 3’ end adapter can be partial.

 Trimming tools overcome these challenges by examining the reads for known adapter content, aligning the portions of the reads that partially match these adapter sequences and then trimming the matched portions.

-• Examining Read Length: Read length distribution gives us an idea of how useful the reads are for further steps such as genome alignment, transcriptome assembly and detection of splice isoforms.
+* **Examining Read Length**: Read length distribution gives us an idea of how useful the reads are for further steps such as genome alignment, transcriptome assembly and detection of splice isoforms.
 Very short reads, resulting from trimming and adapter removal, map unambiguously to the genome and hence can be removed from further analysis.

 The above-mentioned steps are the most common procedures utilised for pre-processing data prior to alignment.
 Depending on your data quality and the QC plots, you may need to take additional steps such as cautious removal of duplicates, examining reads for possible contaminants and removing related sequences etc.